mfrasier/api-poc/README.md

 There are two types of messages

+* Work instruction
-* Work instructions instruct the function to consume data from the external API and perform some work.
+> Instructs the function to consume data from the external API and perform some work.

-If the API call is throttled, the worker toggles the circuit breaker status to open.
+> If the API call is throttled (status code = 429), the worker toggles the circuit breaker status to open and sends a notification via an SNS topic.
-(not implemented as of Sep 17.
-SNS sounds like a good way to do this - can also send notifications to slack, etc).
+The message is requeued to the job queue for reprocessing.

 [worker message v1](#worker-message-v1)

-* Health check messages instruct the worker to query the API quota status and effect a circuit breaker state change from open to closed if quota has been lifted.
+* Health check message
+> Instructs the worker to query the API quota status and effect a circuit breaker state change from open to closed if the quota has been lifted.

+> A notification is sent to an SNS topic if the circuit breaker state is toggled.

 [health message v1](#health-message-v1)

-#### Task Master
-This function emulates an upstream business process putting work on the work queue for consumption by the orchestrator.
-It is triggered by the same cloudwatch event rule that triggers the orchestrator function. [worker message v1](#worker-message-v1)

 #### External API server emulator
 This service emulates a RESTful API server throttling API calls